PRIZE: $5,000 commissioning prize to compose a new work for the 68-member Symphonic Jazz Orchestra (“SJO”).

 - One entry per composer.

-- Representative score of ONE original instrumental work written since 2010.
+- Representative score of ONE original instrumental work written since 2012.
 Ideally, this work is scored for full orchestra, chamber orchestra, or large ensemble that integrates elements of jazz or other related genres.
+Please include your name and the name of the piece.
+Please attach in PDF format.

-- Optional recording of the work maybe submitted or an electronic realization with your submission.
+- Recording of the work or an electronic realization (optional).
+Please attach an MP3 audio file.

 Members of the Symphonic Jazz Orchestra’s Music Advisory Board.